thirdgen88/ignition-docker/docs/README.md

 * OpenJDK Licensing (base image for 7.9 and below) - http://openjdk.java.net/legal/gplv2+ce.html
 * Ignition License - https://inductiveautomation.com/ignition/license

 As with all Docker images, these likely also contain other software which may be under other licenses (such as Bash, etc from the base distribution, along with any direct or indirect dependencies of the primary software being contained).
+The use of third-party modules requires reviewing the related licensing information, as module EULAs are accepted automatically on the user's behalf.

 As for any pre-built image usage, it is the image user's responsibility to ensure that any use of this image complies with any relevant licenses for all software contained within.